 A: It can somewhat hinge on how often you’ll be skiing and your current athletic experience.
 If you’ll only be skiing 1-2 times a year buy something that matches your current ability level so you’re comfortable and more likely to have fun each time you’re able to go out.
 But if you just quit your job, moved to a ski town, and plan to ski 4–6 times a week you may want to bump up a little bit as you’ll likely advance much faster. —Salomon

 Q: Any final considerations?

 A: Buying ski equipment can be a little daunting for people.
 Make sure you have some questions to ask and don’t feel like somebody’s going to think you’re an idiot or not cool for wanting to learn more about what’s out there to help you have a blast out on the hill. —Atomic

 A: If an on-snow demo is possible, it is definitely a good idea to try before you buy.
 This will help give them confidence that your purchase will be right for you, your ability, and the terrain you ski. —K2

 A: Spending some money on a quality learning program to help elevate you to the next level is the best investment. —Elan

 A: If we all convinced one more person to come to the mountain just one more day, we might introduce millions of new people to the fun and freedom of sliding down a snowy slope that usually ends at a bar with a fireplace. —Line

-A: Forty years ago there was only one way to fit a client for skis: have them raise their arm over their head and if they could cup the tip of the ski with the palm of their hand, it was a perfect fit.
+Forty years ago there was only one way to fit a guest for skis: Have them raise their arm over their head and if they could cup the tip of the ski with the palm of their hand, it was a perfect fit.
 Of course, it also meant that they wouldn’t be able to turn or stop, but that was irrelevant.
-Thankfully, things have changed and our Ski Size Calculator will help you determine what size skis to purchase.
+Thankfully, things have changed and our Ski Size Calculator can help you determine what size skis to purchase.

 Ski Size Chart